hoanghl/hoanghl.github.io/content/data-world/menu-planner-1/index.md

 1. The waste amount littered per customer shouldn't be greater than **40g**
 2. The CO2 amount theoretically littered per customer as consuming a dish shouldn't be greater than **500g**

-TODO: Talk something more at this

 Next, the nutrition contraints.
 These cover various properties of the dishes such as dish type (e.g. vegan, meat, chicken), gluten, etc. Examples of nutrition-related contraints are as folow.
+This list, in reality, grows up to 10 different constraints.

 - 2 vegan dishes/day
 - no more than 2 fish dishes per week
 - one dish cannot appear twice in the same week
 - gluten requirement
 - etc.

-This list, in reality, grows up to 10 different constraints.

 Finally, the restaurant facility constraints.
 These are specified based on the current facility ability of each restaurant.
 Several examples of contraints in this type are as follow.